ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 in the HTTP Referer header field, if one is sent.
-Even though GNAP intentionally does not include security parameters in front-channel URI's wherever possible, the AS still should take steps to ensure that this information does not leak accidentally, such as setting a referrer policy on image links or displaying images only from a sanitized and generic URI.
+Even though GNAP intentionally does not include security parameters in front-channel URI's wherever possible, the AS still should take steps to ensure that this information does not leak accidentally, such as setting a referrer policy on image links or displaying images only from paged served from a URI with no sensitive security or identity information.

 To avoid these issues, the AS can insist on the use of data: URIs, though that might not be practical for all types of client software.
 Alternatively, the AS could pre-fetch the content of the URI and present its own copy